-- We should support the standardized collection, exchange and use of data that allows us to identify underserved and underrepresented populations, including demographic information about race, ethnicity, preferred spoken and written language, sexual orientation, gender identity, and disability in alignment with federal standards-being developed by the Centers for Medicare and Medicaid Services, and at an actionable level of disaggregation to identify gaps in care and health disparities to support quality improvement. - We should design health and human service information collection, exchange, and use policies and programs to serve and meet the diverse needs of all Californians, including older and younger residents, people from diverse cultures and communities, people with diverse abilities and disabilities, and people across a range of income levels, languages spoken and health literacy. - We should prioritize the analysis of health and human service information to reduce health disparities among Californians and increase health equity. - We must ensure health care and human service organizations serving historically marginalized populations have the resources and support needed to participate in data collection, exchange, and use, and have full and equal access to the information they need to support the care of all Californians.
+- We should support the standardized collection, exchange and use of data that allows us to identify underserved and underrepresented populations, including demographic information about race, ethnicity, preferred spoken and written language, sexual orientation, gender identity, and disability in alignment with federal standards, and at an actionable level of disaggregation to identify gaps in care and health disparities to support quality improvement. - We should design health and human service information collection, exchange, and use policies and programs to serve and meet the diverse needs of all Californians, including older and younger residents, people from diverse cultures and communities, people with diverse abilities and disabilities, and people across a range of income levels, languages spoken and health literacy. - We should prioritize the analysis of health and human service information to reduce health disparities among Californians and increase health equity. - We must ensure health care and human service organizations serving historically marginalized populations have the resources and support needed to participate in data collection, exchange, and use, and have full and equal access to the information they need to support the care of all Californians.